RAF Airman Tests (AST) – Questions & Answers

 About the Royal Air Force Airman/Airwoman Selection Test

-Before we tell you more about the workbook and how it will help you to pass the RAF selection process, let’s first recap on what the airman test actually involves.
+Before we tell you more about how our resource will help you to pass the RAF selection process, let’s first recap on what the airman test actually involves.

 - During the initial stages of the RAF selection process you will be required to sit what is called the RAF Airman Test or AST as it is otherwise known.